Pacific Crest Trail Hiker's Glossary

 People who skip sections of trail will sometimes turn around and hike the skipped section in the opposite direction.
 This is known as flip flopping.

-Hiking with minimal gear, usually little more than food and water, while someone else transports the bulk of your gear ahead by car.
+- Hiking with minimal gear, usually little more than food and water, while someone else transports the bulk of your gear ahead by car.
+Sometimes a slack pack will involve getting a ride up the trail and hiking back to where your gear is stored.

 - A day in which you do no hiking.
 So named because you do zero PCT miles.
 A zero day is almost always taken at a town stop.
 Often the distance from the trail to town will make taking a zero day more practical than trying to get to and from town in one day.
 Zero days are often used to do preparations such as laundry, shower, resupply, repair or replace gear, etc. They are also times to get caught up on calorie loading, and rest.
 Also called a Zero.

 - Nearly a zero.
 A day in which one hikes few miles.
-A portion of a nearo day is usually spent in town.
+A portion of a nero day is usually spent in town.

 - Calorie Loading